Home Insurance woes

 Your best bet is to call an independent agent.
 Normally, independent agents have access to multiple carriers so they can truly find you the best price.
 At American Heritage Insurance Group, we have connections with over 30 different carriers and our specialized personal lines team knows most of their programs like the back of their hand.
 By quoting with us, you can receive multiple quotes, coverage options, and select various programs.

-Also, by just quoting your Home Insurance, you might not qualify for certain discounts.
 If you aren’t receiving the price you desire, ask us to quote your autos and other insured items to see how much you can save.

 Know what you need